-The data used in this study were drawn from NTSB/NASDAC investigation reports that are often highly technical in nature, requiring a fundamental understanding of specific terms, flight conditions, and the overall domain of aviation to be effectively classified and coded.
-As aviation SMEs, the pilotraters were able to clearly understand all aspects of the accident report.
+The data used in this study were drawn from NTSB/ NASDAC investigation reports that are often highly technical in nature, requiring a fundamental understanding of specific terms, flight conditions, and the overall domain of aviation to be effectively classified and coded.
+As aviation SMEs, the pilot-raters were able to clearly understand all aspects of the accident report.
 Consequently, they were considered the appropriate personnel for conducting the overall HFACS analysis of the commercial accident reports.

-Pilots, however, are not SMEs in the domain of psychology or human factors, and may not fully understand the theoretical underpinnings associated with the various error types within the HFACS framework.
+Pilots, however, are not SMEs in the domain of psychology or human factors and may not fully understand the theoretical underpinnings associated with the various error types within the HFACS framework.
 As a result, pilots might classify human error data somewhat differently than SMEs in human factors.
 On the other hand, pilots in this study were trained on HFACS, which provided some level of expertise when assessing human error.
 In fact, an earlier study addressed this issue by comparing the coded database of a commercial pilot rater to that of a psychologist and found the data to be reliable (Wiegmann & Shappell, 2001a).

-Nonetheless, to ensure that the pilot raters grasped the psychological aspects underlying human error and HFACS, four additional SMEs (all authors of this manuscript) with expertise in human factors/aviation psychology examined each HFACS classification that the pilot SMEs had assigned to a given human cause factor.
-To aid in the process, descriptive statistics were used to identify outliers in the data, after which the corresponding NTSB/NASDAC report was obtained.
-The reports were then independently reviewed by a minimum of two human factors SMEs for agreement with the previous codes.
-After the human factors SMEs came to a consensus, the codes were either changed in the database or left as the pilot SMEs originally coded them.
-In the end, less than 5% of all causal factors were modified during the human factors quality assurance process.
+Nonetheless, to ensure that the pilot raters grasped the psychological aspects underlying human error and HFACS, four additional SMEs (all co-authors of this manuscript) with expertise in human factors/aviation psychology examined each HFACS classification that the pilot SMEs had assigned to a given human cause factor.